 Each month, our experts answer members' questions.
-If you're a paying Consumer member and have an issue or useful experience to share, you can contact our Consumer Advice Line.
+If you're a paying Consumer member and have an issue, you can contact our Consumer Advice Line for help.

 Join today and get instant access to all test results and research.